matchu/gofflesby-tictactoe/README.md

 [Gofflesby][g] automatically runs all the tests on `scripts/myscript.rb`, giving you pass/fail feedback instantly.

 A few samples are included in `scripts/`.
-Thanks to grelca for the PHP, and Kataklysmos for the C++.
+Thanks to grelca for the PHP.

 ### Language support